diastasis recti: interventions and techniques

 They also require Drenervation tubes to be maintained for a variable period, and convalescence is not always short because of the extensive dissection.

-These techniques require in each casegeneral anesthesia.
+These techniques require in all casesgeneral anesthesia.

 RETROMUSCULAR-PREFASCIAL techniques (with mechanical suturers)

-These techniques make use of mechanical sutures (manual or laparoscopic devices) that suture the tissues using metal staples and cut at the end of the suture.
+These techniques make use of mechanical sutures (manual or laparoscopic devices) that suture tissues using metal staples and cut at the end of the suture.

 The main critical point is the anatomical subversion of the midline and muscle slimming to accommodate the mesh.For this reason, such techniques are not of our preference and we will describe them for didactic purposes only.